HoussemMereghni/yt-channel-disp/README.md

 ## Youtube channel videos display Wordpress plugin
-  Plugin will display the latest 10 videos uplodaed to the channel.
+  Plugin will display the latest 10 videos uploded to a youtube channel.

 ### How to use:
 - upload plugin folder.